Silverdev2482/Blog/README.md

 options?

-I have designed a very basic "mount" for the modem and antenna, and as of writing it is printing, it however still need the following:
+I have designed a very basic "mount" for the modem and antenna, and as of writing it is printing, the Freecad file should be in the files directory. it however still need the following:
-    * A easy method of mounting to a laptop with little stuff left attached to the laptop
+- A easy method of mounting to a laptop with little stuff left attached to the laptop
-    * A lid so the Modem and Antenna don't fall out
+- A lid so the Modem and Antenna don't fall out
-    * A chamfer so it can easily slide into backpacks without catchaing.
+- A chamfer so it can easily slide into backpacks without catchaing.
-    * A method of holding the usb extension cable, so it doesn't get accidentally pulled out, this will be adjustable also so it can used to catch different usb extension cables, this may be unnessacy however as a higher quality extension cable may not be liable to fall out, and I plan to get a better one as mine is too long
+- A method of holding the usb extension cable, so it doesn't get accidentally pulled out, this will be adjustable also so it can used to catch different usb extension cables, this may be unnessacy however as a higher quality extension cable may not be liable to fall out, and I plan to get a better one as mine is too long

 I should also make and/or enable systemd units for chatty and gnome-calls so thoses don't need to be started manually.
 I'm not sure if these already exist and simply